Fun With Stress 1.3

 Say genetically there is a predisposition for the art of cooking if we descent from a long line of foodies.
 Suppose our parents are both chefs and we see them cooking at home with much zest and enthusiasm.
 Therefore while growing up, we develop an interest in the wide field of food and cooking.
 When nurtured and encouraged by our parents, there’s a chance of following in their footsteps.
 In this way, all things food related can become important and thus meaningful.
 We will probably develop interests in the direction of food and cooking of all kinds, but might not be all that interested in engineering.
 Then, if we’re standing in front of a magazine rack, titles like “New Taste Magazine” or “Chef’s Special” will be eye catchers whereas “Model Engineer” probably won’t.
 That means we have positively buttonized everything food-related, so that our attention will be pointed towards it when we come across it.

-Then there’s childhood conditioning, which is the result of our upbringing and the environment we grow up in.
-Let’s start with the latter because it makes a world of difference to be born a blue collar Smith or a white collar Rockefeller.
+Let’s begin with the latter because it makes a world of difference to be born a blue collar Smith or a white collar Rockefeller.
 Right after our birth, sensory information from the outside world begins to be perceived.
 Witnessing our parents being worried all the time to make ends meet, will make us value money a lot different than coming from a rich family.
 Being born into an environment with very strict rules and behavioural codes makes it difficult later in life to be open towards people with different ones.
 Every family, group and society has its own systems of belief and norms and values, and will try to impose as many as possible onto a new child to carry on the torch and preserve the group.
 For a child growing up in the Smith family, anything money-related will most likely become important and meaningful; for a child growing up in the Rockefeller family, probably anything power-related will become important and meaningful.

 Finally there’s our upbringing or the way in which we are treated and educated when young, especially by our parents.
 What becomes meaningful for us is not determined so much by what they tell us, but much more with what we see them do; particularly the one with the dominant personality of the two.
 If the father has the dominant personality and he daily makes many misogynistic remarks, there’s a good chance a son will pick up misogyny if that brings approval from dad (and thereby the idea of acknowledgement, maybe even pride, and often misplaced for genuine love).
 Misogyny will therefore become important and meaningful for the son.[4]
 If the mother has the dominant personality and is overly protective, a child can develop the conviction that she is by default dependent on someone else to take care of her.
 Then as a grown-up the necessity of having someone other than herself as caretaker will become very important and meaningful, and she’ll do everything in her power to make that situation a reality.